Is Your Cat Anorexic?

 A variety of drugs have been used in cats in an attempt to get them to eat.
 For years, our best option was the drug cyproheptadine.
 However, successful use of the drug mirtazapine was first reported in 2006, and subsequent studies report a significant increase in food consumed after mirtazapine was given to healthy cats.
 As a result, mirtazapine has now replaced cyproheptadine as the most popular drug option for many veterinarians.

-Pharmacologically, mirtazapine is classified as a serotonin receptor antagonist, and different articles recommend different dosing schedules.
-Some veterinarians administer a small amount every 24 hours.
-Cats with kidney disease have reduced ability to metabolize the drug, so the drug should be given every 48 hours to these animals (and there are some veterinarians who have demonstrated success with dosing every third day).
+Pharmacologically, mirtazapine is classified as a serotonin receptor antagonist.
+Dosing schedules vary among veterinarians.
+Some administer a small amount every 24 hours.
+Cats with kidney disease have reduced ability to metabolize the drug, so the drug should be given every 48 hours to these animals.
+Some veterinarians have demonstrated success with dosing every third day.
 Adverse effects are uncommon, but they may include muscle twitching, hyperactivity, increased vocalization and acting “jittery” in general.
 These side effects are less likely at lower doses.

 Other drugs to help stimulate a cat’s appetite include anabolic steroids, such as nandrolone decanoate and stanozolol.
 Unfortunately, adverse effects are common, and can be quite serious.
 For this reason, they are no longer recommended for appetite stimulation.